 9. Drink more water

 Drinking more and more water helps to keep body fit more.
 So try to drink at least eight glasses of water per day.
-It is good for health.
+It is good for the health.
 Drinking more water has much gain like drinking water properly leads to weight loss as it reduces fats.
 It helps in metabolizing more fats of the body.
 Even kidneys do not perform well if enough water supplies are not there.
 Water contains minerals and salts which is essential for body.
 Drinking plenty of water also kills water retention problem too.
 It also makes endocrine glands to function properly.
 This helps in balancing your body electrolytes, minerals such as sodium, chloride, and potassium, which regulate body temperature and control blood pressure.
 It also helps in transporting water-soluble vitamins and nutrients, such as protein, minerals, and the B and C vitamins across the body.

 10. Drink fresh fruit juice